Rudis1261/blink-server/README.md

 ### `ModuleNotFoundError: No module named 'commands'`

-You probably tried running blink-server with Python 3.
-Because pybluez hasn't been ported as expected to Python 3, blink-server is still restricted to Python 2.7:

-Try running `sudo python2 "$(which blink-server)"` instead of `sudo blink-server` to make sure the right version is used.
+Try running `sudo python "$(which blink-server)"` instead of `sudo blink-server` to make sure the right version is used.

 ### `bluetooth.btcommon.BluetoothError: (13, 'Permission denied')`